sebastiantoh/tp/docs/UserGuide.md

 * If optional parameter `[m/MONTH y/YEAR]` is present:
    * all sales whose associated date is in the specified `MONTH` and `YEAR` are listed.

-e.g. you want to see the sales you have made in August 2020, you can do so as shown.
+**Example:** Let's suppose you want to see the sales you have made in August 2020, you can do so as shown.
 1. Type `sale list m/8 y/2020` in the **Command Box** and press <kbd>Enter</kbd>.
 <img src="images/sale-list/salelistfirststep.png" alt="result for 'contact sort keyword'" width="900px">
 <img src="images/sale-list/salelistsecondstep.png" alt="result for 'contact sort keyword'" width="900px">